 The FDA and other regulatory agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses.

-If we are found to have improperly promoted off-label uses of LYMPHIR or any other product candidates, if approved, or if we are found to have improperly engaged in pre-approval promotion prior to the approval of such product candidates, we may become subject to significant liability.
+If we are found to have improperly promoted any off-label use of LYMPHIR or for any product candidates, if approved, or if we are found to have improperly engaged in pre-approval promotion prior to the approval of such product candidates, we may become subject to significant liability.
 Such enforcement has become more common in the pharmaceutical industry.
-The FDA and other regulatory agencies strictly regulate the promotional claims that may be made about prescription products, such as LYMPHIR and any other product candidates that might be approved.
+The FDA and other regulatory agencies strictly regulate the promotional claims that may be made about prescription products, such as LYMPHIR and any product candidates that might be approved.
 In particular, a product may not be promoted for uses that are not approved by the FDA or such other regulatory agencies as reflected in the product's approved labeling.
 If we receive marketing approval for our product candidates for the proposed indications, physicians may nevertheless use the product for their patients in a manner that is inconsistent with the approved label, if the physicians believe in their professional medical judgment, it could be used in such manner.
 However, if we are found to have promoted a product for any off-label uses, the federal government could levy civil, criminal and/or administrative penalties, and seek fines against us.
 The FDA, Department of Justice or other regulatory authorities could also request that we enter into a consent decree or a corporate integrity agreement, or seek a permanent injunction against us under which specified promotional conduct is monitored, changed or curtailed.
-If we cannot successfully manage the promotion of LYMPHIR or any other product candidates that receive approval, we could become subject to significant liability, which would materially adversely affect our business, financial condition and results of operations.
+If we cannot successfully manage the promotion of LYMPHIR or any product candidates that receive approval, we could become subject to significant liability, which would materially adversely affect our business, financial condition and results of operations.

 Regulation - Risk 3